-- Have a consistent formula for setting rates for DT&H services; - Pay specifically for the services that are rendered to individuals; and - Have the ability to account for the level of services that are being provided data base, and National Core Indicators, to separate and define services that have been bundled in DT&H, and establish criteria for center based work to assure people have experiences and options when making informed choice through a person centered planning process.
+Prevocational Services.
+DHS will work with stakeholders, and use available data, such as the Gaps Analysis, DHS employment data base, and National Core Indicators, to separate and define services that have been bundled in DT&H, and establish criteria for center based work to assure people have experiences and options when making informed choice through a person centered planning process.
 DT&H services will include the services that prepare individuals for community inclusion and wrap around the new employment services.
 Waiver amendments that address center-based employment and clarify the definition of other services provided by a DT&H will be developed, posted for a 30 day public comment period and submitted to CMS in 2018.